martinellich/jooq-utilities/README.md

 ### EqualsAndHashCodeJavaGenerator

-By default jOOQ generates equals() and hashCode() on all fields.
-But sometimes it's useful to have only the primary key fields.
+By default, jOOQ generates equals() and hashCode() with all fields.
+But sometimes it is useful to have only the primary key fields.

 `EqualsAndHashCodeJavaGenerator` is a `JavaGenerator` that adds `equals()` and `hashCode()` to the generated Records based on the PrimaryKey.